zbchristian/ovms-server-docker/Readme.md

 - ovms-db - MariaDB to store the received messages

 There is NO web frontend and only the API V2 is per default enabled.
 This allows for the communication with the OVMS module and the OVMS App.
-A simple setup for cars and owners is available via the script `ctrl-db.sh`.
+A simple setup for cars and owners is available via the script `manage-db.sh`.

 Configuration
 -------------